Voting Terms Glossary

 VOTER I.D. - Depending on the state, identification can range from a short list of acceptable photo I.D.s to a longer list of photo IDs, government issued documents, or utility bills.
 Despite arguments to the contrary, not everyone can easily obtain a Voter I.D.
 For more info on the harm that Voter ID laws cause read the TRUTH ABOUT VOTER I.D.

 VOTE-BY-MAIL (VBM) - Allows a voter to receive their ballot at their residence, vote at home, and mail it in.
-Some states have limited VBM while others like Oregon and California (as of 2018) are entirely VBM.
+Some states have limited VBM while others like Oregon and Washington are entirely VBM.
 In most cases, a voter can choose to vote in person which generally requires the voter to surrender their VBM ballot at their polling place.

 EARLY VOTING - Voters may be given the opportunity to vote early.
 This benefits those people who are unable to take time off from work or leave family responsibilities.

 NO EXCUSE ABSENTEE VOTING - A voter can obtain an absentee ballot without providing a reason or excuse.
-Many states require a voter to provide an accepted excuse, like an illness or military leave, etc. No-excuse absentee voting also serves as de facto early voting and vote-by-mail.
+Many states require a voter to provide an accepted excuse, like an illness or military leave, etc. No-excuse absentee voting can take the place of vote-by-mail.

 YOUTH VOTE IN A PRIMARY - Some states allow pre-registered youths to vote in a Primary Election if they will be 18 on or before the General Election.